Natalia Shuhman

 App videos

-In this instance, the more informative the mobile app video is, the better.
+In this instance, the more informative the mobile app explainer video is, the better.
 Picture a user who’s looking for an app to solve their problem or to simplify their daily routine.
 They peruse app pages and websites one by one, and if your app video clearly and convincingly shows what your application is for and how easy it is to use, chances are that the potential user will convert to a real one.

 When ordering a mobile application video, consider the specific store’s restrictions.
 For example, app videos in the App Store not only have to be 15-30 seconds in length, but also comply with numerous other App Store recommendations.
 This means the app video should reflect real app features and stay focused on the app’s functionality, not storytelling.